Our Mission: Save the Family equips families to address poverty, overcome homelessness and achieve self-sufficiency.

 We provide a full array of support services to help our clients succeed.
 We offer financial literacy education, career development support, budgeting workshops, parenting classes, and self-esteem coaching.
 Our clients’ successes include the following: high school diplomas/GEDs, home ownership, full-time employment, college degrees, scholarships, good credit scores, and savings accounts.

-Save the Family began serving homeless families when we acquired four housing units in 1989.
+Save the Family began serving homeless families when we acquired four housing units in 1988.
 Soon after they were housed, families recognized the need for services to support their journey into self-sufficiency.
 In response to those requests, Save the Family offered the first adult and children’s education classes in 1991.
-At that time, Adult classes focused on parenting, as well as personal growth and development.
+At that time, adult classes focused on parenting, as well as personal growth and development.
 Children’s classes focused on expressive art activities aimed at assisting children in sharing their experiences.

 Increasing demand for our services led us to expand our programs into a broad array of offerings, including the following: